ameierchen/facebook-group-posts-scraper/README.md

 # Facebook Group Posts Scraper
 ​​
-Facebook Group Posts Scraper is a package which is used for scraping facebook groups by their group ids (names).
+Facebook Group Posts Scraper is a package which is used for scraping facebook group posts by their group ids (names).
-It scrapes posts, comments, replies and the number of reactions int oa single json-file.
-So far tested with groups with 900+ posts.
+Check out brnach grep-subcomments to also scrape comments, replies and reactions.
 ​
 ## Getting Started - Installation
 ​